 VOLUNTEERS IN THE FIELD

-Training for the Peruvian National Police Begins
+Law Enforcement Training With The Peruvian National Police Begins

 FOLLOW GMR ON SOCIAL MEDIA:

 - Amazon will donate 0.5% of the price of your eligible AmazonSmile purchases to Global Mission Readiness whenever you shop on AmazonSmile.